Hot Summer-1968

 Clever Regan, who is deaf, can combine a microphone with her cochlear implant to kill the aliens.

-Young actress Simmonds is quite a find and along with Jupe emerges as the star of the film.
-The teenagers spent much time on the run and battling the aliens.
-Setting events up for another sequel Kransinki and Blunt may want less to do with follow-ups.
+Young actress Simmonds is quite a find, and alongside Jupe, emerges as the star of the film.
+The teenagers spent a great deal of time on the run and battling the aliens.
+Setting events up for another sequel, Kransinki and Blunt may want less to do with follow-ups.

-Deaf in real life she is the standout and supports a female empowerment slant especially while possessing a disability.
+Deaf in real life, she is a standout and supports a female empowerment slant, especially given her own disability.
 She is a unique character because she is unconventional-looking and authentic, lacking the typical characteristics that attempt to get moviegoers into theaters.
 She is my favorite character.

 A Quiet Place Part II feels reminiscent of the television series The Walking Dead.
 The additions of the family traversing the countryside, a sanctuary, and ravaging humans all support this comparison.